mbbx6spp/ruby-procinfo/README.md

-The reason I even bothered writing this tiny, focused gem is because while on vacation at a Rails shop I used to work at someone added a `ps ef | awk ...` shell from the Rails app ever 10th request to get the RSS and decide if we should kill the worker.
+The reason I even bothered writing this tiny, focused gem is because while on vacation at a Rails shop I used to work at someone added a `ps ef | awk ...` shell from the Rails app every tenth request to get the RSS and decide if we should kill the worker.
 Needless to say this was a crazy idea.
 As a consequence efficiency of this library was paramount so we could use it in the Rails app Unicorn worker hook as needed.